 Problems With Urination

 If your cat is unable to urinate, is visibly strained when attempting to urinate, cries out in pain when in his or her litter box, or has blood in their urine, it’s time to call your vet and book an emergency appointment.
 This could signal a ‘urinary blockage,’ and this situation can oftentimes be prevalent in male cats.
-This needs to be treated seriously as it can cause them serious harm and pain.
-A urinary blockage, if left untreated, can be life threatening and can cause a number of incredibly painful problems including bladder rupture, kidney failure, or high levels of potassium in their blood stream which left untreated can lead to heart attacks.
+This needs to be treated seriously as it can cause your cat serious harm and pain.
+A urinary blockage, if left untreated, can be life-threatening and can cause a number of incredibly painful problems including bladder rupture, kidney failure, or high levels of potassium in their bloodstream which left untreated can lead to heart attacks.
 This is a serious medical emergency and needs to be professionally treated with medical knowledge and care.
 If your cat is struggling to urinate, failing to urinate in their litterbox, has blood in their urine, yowls in pain, or is excessively cleaning their genital area, get them to your vet immediately.

 Related Post: Cat Litter Box

 NB: Transporting Your Cat to the Vet Practice

 Rushing your darling cat to the vet during a medical emergency can be super stressful, you and your cat.
 These few tips might make the journey a little more bearable.